vi1r/darkerhaunter/README.md

 ### Hi there 👋
 I'm **darkerhaunter**.

-#You may know me as darkhaunter or simply dark
+You may know me as darkhaunter or simply dark

-#💬 Ask me anything
+💬 Ask me anything

-#I main Java and Python
+I main Java, HTML, CSS, Angular, etc.

-#I love CTF's
+I love CTF's

 ##📫 How to reach me: I'm _**darkerhaunter#6185**_ on discord!
 Im up to chat!